-This unusual looking brooch is made from freeform gold and recycled carved rubies, with small diamonds studding it.
+This unusual looking brooch is made from ‘freeform’ gold (it looks like an abstract sun to me) and recycled carved rubies, with small diamonds studding it.
 The rubies are reportedly from an old Indian headdress.

 Grima won The Duke of Edinburgh’s Prize for Elegant Design, The Queen’s Award for Industry, and a Royal Warrant after the gift was given.

-Feature photo: Nicholas de Camaret
+Feature photo: Nicholas de Camaret`